Programs

 What is cooperative education?

-• Co-op allows students to earn high school credits by integrated course curriculum with learning on a work placement.
+• Co-op allows students to earn high school credits through integrated course curriculum while learning at a work placement.

 Who can participate?

-Grade 11 or 12 students in all pathways – apprenticeship, college, community, university, or workplace can participate in a 2 or 4 credit co-op placement.
+Students who have completed Grade 10 in any pathway – apprenticeship, college, community, university, or workplace can participate in a 1, 2 or 4 credit co-op placement.

 Benefits